 This Special Health Report, Better Bladder and Bowel Control, describes the causes of urinary and bowel incontinence and treatments tailored to the specific cause.

-Better Bladder and Bowel Control was prepared by the editors of Harvard Health Publishing in consultation with May M. Wakamatsu, M.D., assistant professor of obstetrics, gynecology, and reproductive biology at Harvard Medical School and chief of the Division of Female Pelvic Medicine and Reconstructive Surgery at Massachusetts General Hospital; Joseph A. Grocela, M.D., instructor in surgery, Harvard Medical School and Massachusetts General Hospital; and Liliana Bordeianou, M.D., instructor in surgery, Harvard Medical School and Chief of the Colorectal Surgery Center at Massachusetts General Hospital.
-45 pages.
-(2014)
+Better Bladder and Bowel Control was prepared by the editors of Harvard Health Publishing in consultation with May M. Wakamatsu, M.D., assistant professor of obstetrics, gynecology, and reproductive biology at Harvard Medical School and chief of the Division of Female Pelvic Medicine and Reconstructive Surgery at Massachusetts General Hospital; Joseph A. Grocela, M.D., assistant professor of urology at Harvard Medical School and attending urologist at Massachusetts General Hospital; and Liliana Bordeianou, M.D., assistant professor of surgery at Harvard Medical School and Chief of the Colorectal Surgery Center at Massachusetts General Hospital.
+49 pages.
+(2017)